IGV-RRT: Prior-Real-Time Observation Fusion for Active Object Search in Changing Environments: Methodology

 \subsection{Information Gain Map}

-This paper represents the potential existence location of the target object $o_{t}$ as a probability density field over a 2D space $\mathcal{X}$, referred to as the IGM $P(x\mid o_{t})$, where $x\in\mathcal{X}$.
-To construct this probability field, we first develop a perception-to-anchor generation pipeline.
-Specifically, YOLOv7 \cite{wang2023yolov7} is used to detect furniture and recognizable objects in the environment, and multi-frame observations are fused in a unified world coordinate system to build a 3DSG $\mathcal{G}=(\mathcal{V},\mathcal{E})$ \cite{hughes2022hydra}.
+This paper represents the potential existence location of the target object $o_t$ as a probability density field over a 2D space $\mathcal{X}$, referred to as the IGM $P(x \mid o_t)$, where $x \in \mathcal{X}$.
+To construct this field, we first build a 3DSG $\mathcal{G}=(\mathcal{V},\mathcal{E})$ from multi-frame semantic observations in a unified world coordinate system \cite{hughes2022hydra}.
+The graph represents furniture and recognizable objects in the environment as semantic anchors.
 Each node $v_k\in\mathcal{V}$ corresponds to an anchor object instance $l_k$, and stores its semantic category, observation confidence $C_{conf}^{(k)}$, and geometric center location; because the IGM is defined over the ground plane, we project the instance center onto the ground plane and use this projection as the 2D anchor location, denoted as $\mu_k\in\mathbb{R}^2$.
 Here, the subscript $k\in\{1, \ldots, K\}$ indexes anchor object instances, and $K$ denotes the total number of anchors.
 The edge set $\mathcal{E}$ encodes topological or spatial context relations among anchor instances, providing structured contextual cues for subsequent commonsense scoring.

 Given the constructed scene graph, we quantify commonsense relevance between the target category and each anchor instance using ConceptNet Numberbatch \cite{speer2017conceptnet} embeddings.
 Let the target category embedding be $\mathbf{v}_{target}\in\mathbb{R}^d$, where $d$ denotes the embedding dimensionality determined by ConceptNet Numberbatch; the category embedding of anchor instance $l_k$ be $\mathbf{v}_{cat}^{(k)}\in\mathbb{R}^d$, and its spatial-context embedding be $\mathbf{v}_{space}^{(k)}\in\mathbb{R}^d$.
 The cosine similarity is defined as